Raytsang24/backdoor-detection-HuggingFace/README.md

 <img  src="demo_example_3.JPG" width="300" />
 </p>

-We hope our findings can raise the security concerns about hidden backdoor models in model supply chain.
+We hope our findings can raise the security concerns about hidden backdoor models in the model supply chain.